 Dinner friends.
 Another it-will-be-done-in-less-than-30-minutes meal.
+Actually, this one is more like 20 minutes.
 All of these meals seem to be staring pasta lately.
 I happen to love pasta.
 I could eat it several times a week so I don’t really mind.
 It’s fast and easy to stock in the cupboard.

 You will need two pots.
-One filled with water for cooking the pasta – fusilli or bow ties is best.
+One filled with water for cooking the pasta – a short pasta – fusilli, penne or bow ties is best.
 And a medium-sized pot for making the sauce.

-While the pasta water is coming to a boil bring frozen peas and the measured water or stock to a boil.
-I use water and a stock cube.
+While the pasta water is coming to a boil bring frozen peas and the stock to a boil.
+I often use water and a stock cube.
 Once they are simmering and the peas are near done, it only takes a few minutes, add the spinach.
 Let the spinach wilt then remove from the heat and toss into a blender.
 Yes – liquid and all.

 (pasta water is likely boiling by now so get the noodles into the pot)

-To the blender add olive oil and pesto and wiz until smooth and creamy.
-It might seem a little loose at this point but it will thicken up just fine when the feta and pasta is added.
-Pour into a large serving bowl, add the 3/4 of the feta, taste for seasoning, add salt and pepper.
+To the blender add olive oil, juice of half a lemon, a generous pinch of salt and pepper and a scoop of pesto and whiz until smooth and creamy.
+It might seem a little loose at this point but it will thicken up just fine when the feta and pasta are added.
+Set aside until the pasta is done cooking.

 That’s it.
-Serve with a slice of lemon and the remaining feta to sprinkle on top.
+Serve with slices of lemon and the remaining feta to sprinkle on top.

 PS the kids will love this.
 Granted they will have to be adventurous enough to dig into green things.
 Convince them.
 They will like it.